noinil/c-tan.com/content/home/about.md

 # Biography

 Cheng Tan is currently a postdoc in the Department of Biophysics at Kyoto University.
-He has started his postdoctoral research in Prof. S. Takada's laboratory since 2014.
+He has started his postdoctoral research in Prof. Shoji Takada's laboratory since 2014.
 His research interests include functional mechanisms of DNA-binding proteins, multi-scale organization of genome, and modeling of biomolecules in molecular dynamics simulations.